acrolinx/helm/resources/core-platform/helm/chart/README.md

 #### Database Connections

-Add the settings for the Target service database to `persistence.credentials`.
+Add the settings for the Targets database to `persistence.credentials`.
 You can configure settings for the [terminology database][acrolinx-docs-term-db-settings], the [reporting database][acrolinx-docs-reporting-db-settings], and the [JReport databases][acrolinx-docs-jreport-db-settings] in the `server/bin/persistence.properties` file in the configuration directory.

 If you want to test the Acrolinx Platform without any external databases, remove any `persistence.credentials` and set `installTestDB` to `true`: